 12. How to Build a Championship Team

-The Oilers’ coach developed a creative style of play based on the unique talents of Wayne and his teammates, and it resulted in a completely different style of hockey and one of the most exciting teams in the league.
+The Oilers’ coach developed a creative style of play based on the unique talents of Wayne and his teammates, resulting in a completely different style of hockey and one of the most exciting teams in the league.

 13. The Mindset of a Champion